defenseunicorns/uds-package-dubbd/README.md

 ## Defense Unicorns Big Bang Distro for AWS (DUBBD-AWS)

-> **Warning**
->
-> This Zarf package can only be built with v0.25.2 or higher of https://github.com/defenseunicorns/zarf due to fixing [this issue](https://github.com/defenseunicorns/zarf/pull/1477)

 When running Big Bang on AWS, Loki is configured to use S3 for storage for better persistance.
 The Zarf package for DUBBD-AWS is created by overlaying a new loki values file on top of the existing DUBBD zarf file via:

 ```yaml